Kalabasa/leanrada.com/src/pages/works/dynastymap.md

 ![comparing datasets](../img/dynastymap_compare.png)

-Main features of the app are the computation political dynasty prevalence in <abbr title="Local Government Units">LGUs</abbr>, and visualization of dynasties along with various user-uploaded datasets.
+Main features of the app are: computation political dynasty prevalence in <abbr title="Local Government Units">LGUs</abbr>, and visualization of dynasties along with various user-uploaded datasets.

 <span class="bleed">![screenshot](../img/dynastymap_1.jpg)</span>

 This webapp is a <abbr title="single-page application">SPA</abbr> made in [**React**](https://reactjs.org) and [Backbone.js](http://backbonejs.org).
 I used [Leaflet](https://leafletjs.com) and [D3.js](https://d3js.org/) for the visualizations.

 Server-side is **PHP** with [Slim](https://www.slimframework.com) and [Medoo](https://medoo.in).
-I used **Python** for data processing: for the computation of dynasty variables and GeoJSON processing.
+I used **Python** for data processing &emdash; computation of dynasty variables and GeoJSON processing.

 <span class="bleed">![detail view](../img/dynastymap_2.jpg)</span>

 I got the data from [COMELEC](https://www.comelec.gov.ph) and [Open Data PH](https://www.gov.ph/data).

 I had to scrape election results from the 2015 COMELEC website because they didn't have an API.

-Fortunately for anyone trying this kind of thing today, election results are now available in CSV(?) on Open Data PH.
+For anyone trying this kind of thing today, fortunately, election results are now available in CSV on Open Data PH.

 ![bivariate choropleth](../img/dynastymap_biv.jpg)

+---

 This project was developed as a requirement (Special Problem) for my Computer Science B.S. degree.
 The idea of political dynasty visualization came from one of my professors.
 It was also inspired by Hans Rosling's visualizations and [Trendalyzer](https://www.gapminder.org/tools).